bunkerity/bunkerweb/docs/plugins.md

 - **template.html** : custom plugin page you can access from ui

 - **jobs py file** : custom python files executed as jobs by the scheduler

+- **my-template.json** : add [custom templates](concepts.md#templates) for the plugin to override settings' default values and apply custom configurations in an easy way

 - **plugin.lua** : code to execute on NGINX using [NGINX LUA module](https://github.com/openresty/lua-nginx-module)